Veer-Ganesh/Radio-Drive/README.md

     3. More improvisations are on the way.

-# Test images are provided in camera , storage
+# Test images are provided in camera, storage directory

     Step 1 : U can upload images from camera directory.
 (Typical use-case uploading from mobile)[dont bulk upload]=> for now not designed for prod

-    Step 2 : Once uploaded.
+    Step 2 : Once uploaded to cloud.

-    Step 3 : Search from images from storage directory.
+    Step 3 : Search from images in storage directory.

 Note: